jasoncbautista/miniDock/README.md

 ### Notes

- - It lives at the bottom of the DOM elemnt it is attached to.
+ - It lives at the bottom of the DOM element it is attached to.
  - It is centered horizontally.

 ### Supported Browsers